solute/python-tint/README.md

 tint - friendly color normalization
 ===================================

-`tint` helps you getting a sRBG-Value out of a color description string you happen to stumble upon, as well as getting the best color name for any sRBG value you might feed it with.
+`tint` helps you getting a sRBG-value out of a color description string you happen to stumble upon, as well as getting the best color name for any sRBG value you might feed it with.
 Combined, these two functionalities enable you to narrow any color string down to a well defined set of colors.

-For full documentation of the (tiny) API, look no further than here: #TODO
+For full documentation of the (tiny) API, look no further than [readthedocs](http://python-tint.readthedocs.org)

 Install
 -------